expressive-code/expressive-code/packages/@expressive-code/plugin-shiki/README.md

 ## Configuration

 This plugin does not have any configuration options.
-It automatically uses the current theme of Expressive Code, which you can select using its `theme` configuration option.
+It automatically uses all themes defined in the Expressive Code configuration under the option `themes`.

-Here are configuration examples on how to select a theme in some popular site generators:
+Here are configuration examples on how to select themes in some popular site generators:

 ### Astro configuration example